benlau/sparkqml/README.md

 Integration with Qt Creator
 ============================

-1) Copy the executable build in previous step to somewhere you like
+1) Copy the executable built in previous step to somewhere you like

 2) In menu, press "Tools" -> "External" -> "Configure"